 Defines functions for working with expression functions and their applications

-We will write an Expression Function using standard $\lambda$ notation, as in
+We will write an Expression Function using standard v_1, v_2, etc.))

 The above paragraph uses ordinary mathematical notation, but we will need to